bbw7561135/MPI-Workshop/README.md

 ### Synchronous blocking message passing

 Processes synchronise.
 Sending process specifies the synchronous mode.
 If blocking, both processes wait until the transfer has completed.
-For a communication to succeed, the sender must specify a vaid destination and then receiver must specificy a valid source rank.
+For a communication to succeed, the sender must specify a valid destination and then receiver must specify a valid source rank.
 The communicator and tags must match and the receiver's buffer must be large enough.

 ### Wildcarding

 The receiver can wildcard.
-To receieve from any source use `MPI_ANY_SOURCE` and to receieve from any tag use `MPI_ANY_TAG`.
+To receive from any source use `MPI_ANY_SOURCE` and to receive from any tag use `MPI_ANY_TAG`.
 The actual source and tag will be returned in receiver's status parameter.

 ### Received message count